Setup

 Endpoint

-Endpoint to use.
-Leave blank if using AWS S3.
+Custom endpoint.
+Leave blank for AWS S3.

-only for Backblaze B2
+Only for Backblaze B2

 s3.eu-central-001.backblazeb2.com